 Money market accounts are a type of high interest savings account that offers similar features to a checking account.
 Typically, these accounts offer the advantage of earning a higher interest rate on the money you’re saving, while still having convenient access to your cash when you need it.
-Of course, as wonderful as all that sounds, there are disadvantages to money market accounts to consider as well.
+As wonderful as all that sounds, though, money market accounts also have some disadvantages.

 What is a Money Market Account?

-Money market savings accounts can also be referred to as money market deposit accounts.
-They are offered at both credit unions and banks as a financial product that holds your deposits.
+Money market savings accounts are also called money market deposit accounts.
+Most credit unions offer them.
 The key features and benefits of a money market account are:

 - Make unlimited deposits into the account

-- Funds are accessible with your debit card or by writing a check
+- You can access your funds with your debit card or by writing a check

 - Pays a medium to high interest rate monthly on balances above the minimum requirement